H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 Conclusion
 ----------

 Applying Averaged Artifact Subtraction (AAS) is crucial for preparing EEG data for analysis by reducing noise and artifacts.
-This documentation outlined the steps to apply AAS using FACET, from loading your EEG data to applying the AAS correction.
+This documentation outlined the steps to apply AAS using facet, from loading your EEG data to applying the AAS correction.

 For more detailed information on processing EEG data with MNE-Python, refer to the official MNE-Python documentation.